ASIN

 radian_mode (Optional) | An integer that provides the angular mode to use for number computation.
 Defaults to 0 (quadrant mode) if omitted. |

-For example, supposing you want to determine the arcsine of the number 0.5, which represents the sine of a certain angle in radians.
-The formula would be: =ASIN(0.5) This will yield the angle in radians corresponding to the arcsine of 0.5.
+For example, if you want to determine the arcsine of the number 0.5, representing the sine of a specific angle in radians, use the formula: =ASIN(0.5).
+This will return the angle in radians corresponding to the arcsine of 0.5.

-To calculate the arcsine of a value given in degrees, such as 30 degrees, you can use the formula: =ASIN(SIN(RADIANS(30))
+To find the arcsine of a value given in degrees, such as 30 degrees, use the formula: =ASIN(SIN(RADIANS(30))).

 The ASIN function returns the arcsine of a given number, expressing the corresponding angle in radians by default.
 The result represents the inverse sine operation, providing useful insights for trigonometric calculations and angle evaluations.